- Breast Cancer Slideshow

 - have a first-degree relative with a BRCA1 or BRCA2 mutation but have not been tested for the mutation;

 radiation -- totreat Hodgkin's disease or other cancers, for example -- between10 and 30 years of age; or

 - have Li-Fraumeni syndrome, Cowden syndrome, or Bannayan-Riley-Ruvalcaba syndrome, or have first-degree relatives with one of these syndromes.

 Women with significant risk factors may want to discuss their screening program with their physician to better determine whether MRI may be useful in their own case.

-Breast self-examination and breast examinations by your doctor
+Breast self-examination and breast examinations by a doctor

 Both the American Cancer Society and the USPSTF do not call for regular self-examination of the breasts in their guidelines.
 The ACS states that breast self-exam is optional, while the USPSTF states that doctors should not teach women to do breast self-examination.
-The ACS further recommends a clinical breast exam (CBE) by a health care professional about every three years for women in their 20s and 30s and every year for women 40 years of age and over.
+The ACS further recommends a clinical breast exam (CBE) by a health-care professional about every 3 years for women in their 20s and 30s and every year for women 40 years of age and over.